Homological mirror symmetry for orbifold log Calabi-Yau surfaces: Introduction

-Hence, during the construction of the Lekili-Polishchuk mirror to $D^{orb}$, if one only attaches handles associated to the special representations instead of all of $\{0,1,\dots, n-1\}$ for each $\frac{1}{n}(1,q)$ point of $\mathcal{X}$, the handles will not overlap and the resulting surface will be (after completion) a punctured torus.
-This punctured torus is exactly the mirror to the anticanonical boundary $D$ of $Y$.
-If we denote this Riemann surface by $F_I\subset F'$, there is a natural identification between $F_I$ and $F$, the fiber of the Hacking-Keating mirror $w:W\rightarrow \mathbb{C}$ to $(Y,D)$.
+Hence, during the construction of the Lekili-Polishchuk mirror to $\mathcal{D}$, if one only attaches handles associated to the special I-series instead of all of $\{0,1,\dots, r-1\}$ for each $\frac{1}{r}(1,l)$ point of $\mathcal{X}$, the handles will not overlap and the resulting Riemann surface will be (after completion) a punctured torus.
+If we denote this Riemann surface by $T^0$, there is a natural identification between $T^0$ and $F$, the fiber of the Hacking-Keating mirror $w_Y:W\rightarrow \mathbb{C}$ to $(Y,D)$.
 This can be visualized by rotating the punctures of $F$ to be distributed vertically instead of horizontally.
 Under this identification, the meridian which is mirror to a skyscraper sheaf on $E\subset \mathcal{E}\subset D$ passes through exactly one of the handles.
 This is the handle associated to the special representation which corresponds to the exceptional curve $E$ under Wunram's correspondence \cite[Theorem 1.2]{wunram_reflexive_1988}.
-In Construction \ref{constr:Lefschetz}, using intuition from a B-side projective resolution, for each orbifold point $p\in \mathcal{X}$ of type $\frac{1}{n}(1,q)$ we create a collection of Lagrangian $S^1$s indexed by the non-special representations: $\mathfrak{N}_p:=\{ \tilde{L}^p_d\}_{d\in \{0,1,\dots, n\}\setminus I(n,q)}$, ordered in increasing order.
-The abstract Weinstein Lefschetz fibration $w':W'\rightarrow \mathbb{C}$ is determined by the data where the $\mathcal{V}_i$ are Lagrangian vanishing cycles contained in $F_I\subset F'$ determined by the Hacking-Keating construction.